stuvusIT/postgresql/README.md

 ## Requirements

-An apt- or pacman-based Linux distribution.
+A dpkg- or pacman-based Linux distribution.

 ## Role Variables